ohsangkon/FMR/README.md

 (Oh, S., & Seo, B. (2023).
 Semiparametric mixture of linear regressions with nonparametric Gaussian scale mixture errors.
 Advances in Data Analysis and Classification, 1-27.)

 # NGSM.R
-Basic code for finite mixture of regressions with nonparametric Gaussian scale mixture errors.
+Basic codes for finite mixture of regressions with nonparametric Gaussian scale mixture errors.
 There are 11 functions in this file. fmix_reg_scalemix function is the main function, and others are required to save if you want to use fmix_reg_scalemix function.